bassdman/vue-feature-toggle/README.md

         <feature name="feature2" variant="grumpfel">This "Feature2" with variant "grumpfel"</feature>

         <feature name="feature3" variant="old" data="grumpfel">This "Feature3" with variant "old" has some Data.</feature>
-        <feature name="feature3" variant="new" :data="{'text':'grumpfel'"}>This "Feature3" with variant "old" has some Data. (watch the : before the data-attribute.
+        <feature name="feature3" variant="new" :data="{'text':'grumpfel'}">This "Feature3" with variant "old" has some Data. (watch the : before the data-attribute.
 Otherwise you'll get this as a string...)</feature>
   </div>
   <script src="dist/build.js"></script>
 </body>